 Technology and agility?
 WTF?

-For long, technology as been seen as a necessary investment but also as a burden.
+For long, technology has been seen as a necessary investment but also as a burden.
 In the past decades, companies have invested in expensive, heavy to implement/maintain/use systems.
 Think mainframe systems, MRPs / ERPs… Because of the size of the investments and because of the state of technology used, technology quickly became synonym with “rigidity”.
 Once you had something in place, you would not change it and worse people had to heavily change the way they were doing things to fit with the system’s features.
 But this is no longer true!

 Technology is now everywhere and has evolved a lot and this changes everything!
 Technology is now an enabler of agility!

 The concept of Enterprise 2.0 or E2.0 relies on enablement related to technology.
-Even if has often been only looked at through the prism of “social networks” (company blogs, wikis, Facebook-like networks…), there is more to E2.0 than that.
+Even if it has often been only looked at through the prism of “social networks” (company blogs, wikis, Facebook-like networks…), there is more to E2.0 than that.
 It is about connecting and about networks.
 Technology brings a lot of capabilities and agility in terms of connecting people.
-Not only internally; connecting with customers (Digital Marketing) and with the whole supply-chain.
+Not only internally; connecting with customers (Digital Marketing) and connecting with the whole supply-chain.
 This “connectivity” of strong and weak ties is not only a catalyzer of innovation but also a condition for more adaptability and agility in organizations.

 Innovation is no longer in silos, it jumps from 1 market/domain to another.
 The same should apply to organizations & functions!